 Mercedes CLS review

-The sleek and stylish Mercedes CLS combines head-turning coupe looks with sensible saloon practicality
+The sleek and stylish Mercedes CLS combines head-turning coupe looks with four-door practicality

-When the original Mercedes CLS hit showrooms in 2005 it caused an instant stir.
+When the original Mercedes CLS hit UK showrooms in 2005 it caused an instant stir.
 By mixing four-door versatility, sleek coupe styling and a luxurious cabin, the CLS was a true trendsetter.
 Now in its second generation, the latest model adds sharper driving dynamics and efficient new diesel and petrol engines to its list of desirable attributes.
-All versions are well-equipped, but that doesn’t mean you’ll be able to avoid the expensive options list.
+All versions are well equipped, but that doesn’t mean you’ll be able – or want - to avoid the expensive options list.